maxhirsch/maxhirsch.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Applied Math PhD student and NSF Graduate Research Fellow at UC Berkeley, where I am advised by Prof. Franziska Weber.
+I am a third year Applied Math PhD Candidate and NSF Graduate Research Fellow at UC Berkeley, where I am advised by Prof. Franziska Weber.

 Check out [MLniCS](https://github.com/MLniCS/MLniCS), a library for creating physics-informed neural networks for parameterized reduced order models which I contribute to!